 While swirling wine in your glass is a form of aeration, some winemakers and experts believe that decanting red wines can help to soften tannins and release fruit flavours.

-There are no hard and fast rules, but it’s wise to decant any wine with sediment, such as a vintage Port, to avoid getting this in your glass.
+There are no hard and fast rules, but it’s wise to decant any wine with sediment, such as a vintage Port or an older vintage of red wine, to avoid a gritty mouthful of wine.

 In a guide in 2010, celebrated wine expert Steven Spurrier wrote that he would generally aim to decant around one hour before serving, although this varied depending on the bottle.
 Young, tannic red wines benefit the most, he said, adding that older white wines should be decanted, too.

-Some sommeliers advise against aerating an old vintage bottling too much, due to its fragility.
+Some sommeliers advise against aerating an old vintage too much due to its fragility.

 Read more: How to let a wine breathe

-If you’re keeping things simple this year and serving one main dish, then you might have time to think more precisely about the sort of wine that would work.
+If you’re keeping things simple this year and serving one main dish, then you might have time to think more precisely about the sort of wine that would work best with your Thanksgiving dinner.

 But if there are a range of dishes on the table then, as a general rule, wines that have good levels of acidity can help to lift the meal.

-An abundance of mouth-coating tannin, meanwhile, may dull your palate; not that bolder red wines won’t work – a bit of bottle age can help the tannins to integrate and reveal wonderful complexity.
+An abundance of mouth-coating tannins, meanwhile, may dull your palate; not that bolder red wines won’t work – a bit of bottle age (or decanting in advance of serving) can help the tannins to integrate and reveal wonderful complexity.

 All of that said, wine is about personal preference, too.
 In a 2016 article for Decanter, Ray Isle, executive wine editor at Food & Wine magazine, suggested choosing Thanksgiving wines that will make those around the table happy.